corrode/corrode.github.io/content/blog/pitfalls-of-safe-rust/index.md

 To prevent that, clearly map out all possible states and transitions between them.
 A simple way is to define an enum with optional metadata for each state.

+The learning here is that Rust can't protect you from logic bugs.
 If you're curious to learn more, here is a more in-depth [blog post on the topic](/blog/illegal-state/).

 ## Handle Default Values Carefully

-It's quite common to add a blanket `Default` implementation to your types.
+It's quite common to add a blanket `Default` implementation to your types without thinking twice about it.
 But that can lead to unforeseen issues.

 For example, here's a case where the port is set to 0 by default, which is not a valid port number.[^port]